surprisetalk/writings/essays/A One-Size-Fits-Most Software Architecture.md

 The point is, we need data from the database.
 As a rule-of-thumb, organize the queries by _page_ rather than by _object_.
 The interface doesn't need a _user_, it wants _profile_ or _settings_.
 Let SQL and the server do all the joins and merging and data-structure stuff.
 The interface should expect its data completely formatted (with few exceptions).
 Most applications will only need 5-15 of these queries.
 And each of these queries should need around 1-5 parameters.
 If you say "that's impossible!", then you likely built your system incredibly wrong.

 PostgreSQL `VIEW`s are really nice for this kind of thing!
 You can store a query, and PostgreSQL will cache the results and let you compose it in other commands throughout your database.
 Each `VIEW` should roughly correspond to one `GET` query.

+Resist the urge to group things by "users" or "transactions".
+Group things by _usage_ rather than _meaning_.

 ## Step 4: Do Something